brianshih1/mini-container/mdbook/src/container_definition.md

 ### Pid Isolation

-Processes in a container has an isolated view of other processes running on the host.
+Processes in a container have an isolated view of other processes running on the host.
 In the example below, if we perform `ps -a -u` to list all processes in the container, we only see the process running `bash` and `ps -a -u`.
-However, if we perform `ps -a -u`, we see a lot more processes.
+However, if we perform `ps -a -u` on the host system, we see a lot more processes.

 Furthermore, in the example below the process perceives its `pid` as `1`.
-However, from the perspective of the host system the process running `bash` is `6098`.
+However, from the perspective of the host system, the process running `bash` is `6098`.

 ```bash
 docker run -it ubuntu bash